marcosvgalupo/marcosvgalupo/README.md

 # Hello, welcome to my profile!
-<p>My name is Marcos Vyctor and I'm currently graduating in Computer Science at UNIFAL-MG.
+<p>My name is Marcos Vyctor and I'm currently graduating in Computer Science at UNIFAL-MG, Brazil.
 I'm interessed in studying back-end development and undertand a little about front-end.
 My goal is to work with cybersecurity as a pentest.</p>

 ##